thedub2001/tools/README.md

 # tools
 Usefull tools Blog

+### booleanTestInsideSerialPrint.ino
+This sketch shows the use of boolean test inside the Serial.print() instance

 ### hexStringToString.ino
 This sketch passes a hexadecimal value contained into a String variable into a plain text String